 Food Network on Amazon Echo

-With the new Food Network skill, it's quick and easy to get the recipes from your favorite shows and chefs.
-Ask for recipes by name, ingredient, course or chef, and you'll receive them in your inbox to open at your convenience.
+With the new Food Network skill, it’s quick and easy to get the recipes from your favorite shows and chefs — or find some seasonal inspiration.
+Ask for recipes by name, ingredient, course or chef, and you’ll receive them in your inbox to open at your convenience.
 You can also ask for the recipes that you see on TV.

-- How about some grilling recipes for lunch by Bobby?
+… for grilling recipes for lunch by Bobby?”

-- Give me recent recipes from The Pioneer Woman.
+…to give me recent recipes from The Pioneer Woman.”

-- Give me popular recipes from Alton Brown.
+…to give me popular recipes from Alton Brown.”

 An e-mail address is required during installation to get recipe details and links sent to you, and is NOT used for any other purpose.